Israel's National Start-up National Central, iCreate to collaborate for innovative projs | Business

 Yaakov Finkelstein, Israel's Consul General in Mumbai, in a lighter vein commented that the combination of Indian Jugad (resourcefulness) and Israeli Chutzpah is a deadly combination which has helped the two countries click together in innovative projects As per the release, the aim of the programme is to bring together Israeli and Indian entrepreneurs and startups to collaborate on innovative projects.
 Gujarat's Chief Minister Vijay Rupani conveyed his best wishes on the signing of the MoU through a video message.

-India's Ambassador to Israel Sanjeev Singla and Principal Scientific Advisor to the Government of India, K Vijay Raghavan, joined the event through a video conference along with Ami Appelbaum, Chief Scientist of Israel.
+India's Ambassador to Israel Sanjeev Singla and Principal Scientific Advisor to the government, K Vijay Raghavan, joined the event through video conference.
 The MoU was signed by Eugene Kandel, CEO of Start-Up Nation Central from Jerusalem and Anupam Jalote, CEO of iCreate from Ahmedabad.

 "We are keen to create a bilateral online acceleration programme with Israel's SNC, for innovation and technology cooperation between startups and corporates," Jalote said.
 Israel is a natural partner for iCreate in its journey of facilitating invention of tech solutions to problems faced by the society, he added.